jeetzala/aws-ecs-task-manager/README.md

 Terraform manages the infrastructure configuration.

-The GitHub → CodePipeline → CodeBuild workflow manages changing ECS task-definition revisions generated from application deployments.
+GitHub → CodePipeline → CodeBuild manages the changing ECS task-definition revisions generated during application deployments.

-The ECS service therefore ignores task-definition changes so Terraform does not overwrite the revision deployed by CI/CD.
+The ECS service therefore ignores task-definition changes in Terraform so the CI/CD pipeline can deploy new application revisions without Terraform attempting to replace them.

 ### Terraform Validation